nasa/ow_autonomy/README.md

    % roslaunch ow_autonomy autonomy_node.launch plan:=OceanWorldMission.plx

-   At present, this plan is stubbed except for the 360 degree landing site imaging that happens near the beginning.
-It takes many minutes!
+   At present, this plan is stubbed except for the 360 degree landing site imaging that happens near the beginning -- this takes many minutes.

 2. A short panoramic imaging demo: